Oluwafemi0908/US-States-Guess/README.md

-# US-States-Guess
-Test your geography skills! 🌍 Can you name all 50 U.S. states based on their location on a map?
-This Python game challenges you to click on the map and guess the state.
-Fun, educational, and perfect for anyone who wants to brush up on their U.S. geography! 🗺️🇺🇸
+# 🗺️ US States Guessing Game

+A fun and interactive Python game where you guess U.S. states by clicking on their location on the map.
+Perfect for geography lovers and trivia enthusiasts!

+## 🚀 Features
+- Interactive map with clickable states
+- Guess the state by clicking on its location
+- Tracks your score and progress
+- Learn U.S. geography while having fun!